Soccer-Hulk plays down injury scare, should be fit for Mexico

 Hulk had a similar issue ahead of the opening 3-1 win over Croatia last week but he played 68 minutes before being replaced by Bernard.

-The burly striker, who is nicknamed after the comic book hero, has been a favorite of Luiz Felipe Scolari and is looking forward to playing in Fortaleza.
+The burly striker, who is nicknamed after the comic book hero, has been a favourite of Luiz Felipe Scolari and is looking forward to playing in Fortaleza.

 "I am from the northeast and my family is going to be there," he said.
 "It is a game that I don't want to miss.
 I want to play and I am going to be ready, God willing."